realA10001986/VSR/README.md

 ##### &#9193; Forget Saved WiFi Network

 Checking this box (and clicking SAVE) deletes the currently saved WiFi network (SSID and password as well as static IP data) and reboots the device; it will restart in "access point" (AP) mode.
 See [here](#connecting-to-a-wifi-network).

+##### Car mode settings

+In *Car mode*, the device connects to the TCD-AP as configured here instead of the WiFi network configured above.

+Enter your TCD's SSID (usually "TCD-AP") in **_Network name (SSID) of TCD-AP_**, the TCD's AP password (if configured on the TCD) in **_Password for TCD-AP_**.

+In the unlikely case, multiple TCD's are in range, you can single out your TCD by its BSSID.
+The TCD displays its BSSID on its *WiFi Configuration* page (starting version 3.23).

+If you want to enter Car mode immediately, check **_Enable car mode_**.
+You can also later toggle between Car mode and normal WiFi connection by holding button "9" in Admin button mode.

 ##### &#9193; Hostname